 Editing headers and footers

 After you close the header or footer, it will still be visible, but it will be locked.
-Simply double-click a header or footer to unlock it, which will allow you to edit its content.
+Simply double-click a header or footer to unlock it, which will allow you to edit it.

 When your document's header and footer are unlocked, the Design tab will appear on the right side of the Ribbon, giving you various editing options:

 Hiding the first page header and footer

 - Remove the header: If you want to remove all information contained in the header, click the Header command and select Remove Header from the menu that appears.

 Removing the header

 - Remove the footer: If you want to remove all information contained in the footer, click the Footer command and select Remove Footer from the menu that appears.